strangebuzz/cache-watcher/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Watch translations
+* Add a parameter for the yaml extension
+* Add a parameter for the twig extension
 * Create a parameter for the nesting level to apply
+* Add some tests

--- V0.2
+-- V0.3

 * Allow to use custom parameters based on the .sfcw.yml file

-* Add some tests
+-- V0.4

-* Transform command arguments into the config
+* Transform command arguments into config parameters

 @Nice to have